 The Geneva Centre for Security Sector Governance works globally to promote good security sector governance through security sector reform.
 DCAF’s Business and Security Division works with companies, governments and communities to promote security, sustainable development and respect for human rights.

-The International Committee of the Red Cross (ICRC) is an impartial, neutral and independent humanitarian organisation whose exclusively humanitarian mission is to protect the lives and dignity of victims of armed conflict and other situations of violence and to provide them with assistance.
-The ICRC also endeavours to prevent suffering by promoting and strengthening humanitarian law and universal humanitarian principles.
+The ICRC is an impartial, neutral and independent humanitarian organisation whose exclusively humanitarian mission is to protect the lives and dignity of victims of armed conflict and other situations of violence and to provide them with assistance.
+The ICRC also endeavors to prevent suffering by promoting and strengthening humanitarian law and universal humanitarian principles.